 Under the terms of the Help to Buy scheme, the Government will lend you up to 20% of the cost of your new home, which means you just need to raise a 5% deposit.
 You’ll take out a 75% mortgage to make up the total purchase sum and, for the first five years, there’ll be no fee charged on the 20% loan.
 The loan must be repaid after 25 years or earlier if you sell your home.

-Here’s an example of how Help to Buy could help you purchase a two bedroom home at the Park:
+Here’s an illustration of how Help to Buy could help you purchase a two bedroom home at the Park:

-If you want to know more about the Help to Buy scheme and discover an easier way to get your foot on the housing ladder, we’ll get a member of our panel of expert professional financial advisers to talk you through it.
+If you want to know more about the Help to Buy scheme, see more financial illustrations and discover an easier way to get your foot on the housing ladder, download our brochure.